 68 East Mill Street, Greystone

-Summit County artist, Ron White, creates Distorted Ceramic Portrait Sculptures and Charcoal Murals, both of which are on display in this storefront directly across from the John S. Knight Center.
+Summit County artist, Ron White, creates Distorted Ceramic Portrait Sculptures and Charcoal Murals, both of which are on display directly across from the James L. and John S. Knight Center.
+The busts depict portraits of human emotion, behavior, interaction and reaction.
+These people are characterized to exhibit a notable moment of humor, politics, personal style, or the struggle of the morning ritual.

 The Law Building, 161 South Main Street